aws/aws-cdk/README.md

 [![Version](https://badge.fury.io/js/aws-cdk.svg)](https://badge.fury.io/js/aws-cdk)
 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/awslabs/aws-cdk)

+The **AWS Cloud Development Kit (AWS CDK)** is an open-source software development framework to define cloud infrastructure and provision it through AWS CloudFormation.
+The CDK integrates fully with AWS services and offers a higher level object-oriented abstraction to define AWS resources imperatively.
+Using the CDK’s library of infrastructure [constructs], you can easily encapsulate AWS best practices in your infrastructure definition and share it without worrying about boilerplate logic.
+The CDK improves the end-to-end development experience because you get to use the  power of modern programming languages to define your AWS infrastructure in a predictable and efficient manner.
+The CDK is currently available for Java, JavaScript, and TypeScript.

-The **AWS Cloud Development Kit (AWS CDK)** is an infrastructure modeling framework that allows you to define your cloud resources using an imperative programming interface.
-The CDK is currently in developer preview.
-We look forward to community feedback and collaboration.
+The CDK is currently in developer preview and we look forward to community feedback and collaboration!

 [User Guide] |
 [Getting Started] |